 Nolo's Small Claims Court & Lawsuits section provides a wide variety of articles on small claims court, including an overview of California's small claims rules and procedures.
 The small claims section of the Nolo site also includes general articles on what to do if you are sued in small claims court, how mediation works in small claims cases, how to file an appeal in a small claims court case, and more.
 For complete details on the subject, see the Nolo book Everybody's Guide to Small Claims Court in California by attorney Cara O'Neill.

 For dozens of articles on the use and return of deposits, see the Security Deposits section of the Nolo site.

-For an overview of state landlord-tenant laws on security deposits and other issues, check guides to tenant rights in California and Nolo's Every Tenant's Legal Guide, a 50-state book covering everything from repairs and maintenance to termination procedures.
+For an overview of state landlord-tenant laws on security deposits and other issues, read Nolo's California Tenants' Rights and Nolo's Every Tenant's Legal Guide, a 50-state book covering everything from repairs and maintenance to termination procedures.